arangodb/docs/3.11/appendix-deprecated.md

 detailed information about breaking changes before upgrading.
 {% endhint %}

+- **Little-endian on-disk key format for the RocksDB storage engine**:

+  The little-endian on-disk key format for the RocksDB storage engine is deprecated and support will be removed in v3.12.
+Parallel index creation and the `--use-experimental-dump` arangodump option are only available in v3.11 for deployments that use the big-endian format, which is the default since v3.4.

+  Only deployments that were set up with the RocksDB storage engine using ArangoDB v3.2 or v3.3 and that have been upgraded since then are affected.

 - **Pregel features**:
   The following features have been deprecated or removed from Pregel in v3.11: